jdhitsolutions/PSJsonCredential/README.md

 # PSJsonCredential

 This PowerShell module contains a set of functions for storing a PSCredential object in a JSON file.
-This will only work on Windows-based systems.
+Previous versions of this module relied on the CryptoAPI which limited it to Windows platforms only.
+This version uses a user defined key to convert the password to a secure string that can be stored in the json file.
+The module should now work in Windows PowerShell and PowerShell Core.

 ## Release